Mini Guide to Hungerford, Berkshire - the home of the first Roxtons store.

 Roxtons and Independent Retail in Hungerford

-Established in 1979, Roxtons is located on Bridge street, commonly known as ‘The Bond Street of Berkshire’.
-If you’re looking for outstanding retail therapy without jumping on the train to London, this is where to come.
+Established in 1979, Roxtons first opened it's doors on Bridge street, commonly known as ‘The Bond Street of Berkshire’.
 All the shops on Bridge Street are independent, and proudly so.

-We have been joined in recent years by other boutiques and specialist shops, including Mojo and McCoy, White Coco, Luna, Angela Knight Lingerie, Sarah Styles Florist and Styles Silver.
-Interiors lovers should head to Libby Blakey for fabrics, wallpapers and a beautiful little café in the conservatory overlooking the garden.
-We're also lucky to have the flagship store of OKA just a 5-minute drive towards Marlborough.
+Roxtons was joined in recent years by other boutiques and specialist shops, including Mojo and McCoy, White Coco, Angela Knight Lingerie, Sarah Styles Florist and Styles Silver.

 GrapeSmith is Hungerford’s much-loved independent wine merchants; whether you like to quaff, savour or find something for your cellar, Barney is the man to ask.
 Cricket Fine Art is an outpost of the gallery of the same name in Chelsea, boasting wonderful contemporary art and sculpture that’s hard to resist.
 Jax Jeans is recognised as the top go-to destination for premium denim.
 If you’re a garden lover then you’ve got Wendy Lewis, a talented florist who also sells a collection of carefully chosen seasonal plants.
 Garden Art is one of the country’s leading suppliers of garden antiques and contemporary garden furniture.

-Just up the hill is Eliane’s, the place to stop for delicious and nutritious fare.
+Just up the hill is Eliane’s, the place to stop for delicious and organic salads and treats.
 After the shock news of owner Rafia’s husband, John, being diagnosed with very serious bowel cancer in 2010, Rafia set about to understand and change the diet of her entire family.
 That journey led her to open a restaurant where her customers could have confidence that what they were eating was not only delicious but also organic and healthy.

 When it comes to country pubs, Hungerford is surrounded by some of the best.